alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

 Some points to note from this example:

-* The `restore` method is called only on those cells we want to have their state restored.
+* The `restore` method is called only on those cells which should (and can) have their state saved.

 * Computed cells don't require their state to be saved, e.g. the state of the `a1` cell is not saved, however it is *restored* (the same